supamii/ah-swagger-plugin/README.md

 - Make changes in `config/swagger.js` accordingly
 - The Swagger material ui can be accessed at `http://127.0.0.1:8080/public/swagger`

-Then finally, so the UI can read the swagger data, ensure that the route `GET /api/swagger` is configured to point to the `swagger` action.
+Ensure that the route `GET /api/swagger` is configured to point to the `swagger` action.
 ```js
 // config/routes.js
 exports.default = {